VyprVPN Review and Test Results

 VyprVPN also offers a great iOS app that I have used in the past, although did not thoroughly test for this review.

-VyprVPN is an excellent choice if you’re looking for secure, leak-proof VPN apps to use with Android or iOS.
+VyprVPN is an excellent choice if you’re looking for secure, leak-proof VPN apps to use with Android or iOS mobile devices.

 VyprVPN privacy and security test results

 VyprVPN did well in all privacy and security tests, without any problems to report.